SKN-Telephoners/AGH-IX/README.md

 ![Logo](https://raw.githubusercontent.com/ddominet/METIS-cluster/master/85414462_pazzddezd_logo.png)

 Project AGH-IX goal is to create first in Poland automatic virtual internet exchange point.
-It will allow it's users to establish BGP peering with themselves directly or via Route-Server.
+It will allow its users to establish BGP peering with themselves directly or via Route-Server.
 Operations of this IX will be completely automatic, with little to no interference from NOC operator.

 ## Authors